-2) If you are a smoker, try to cut down as much as possible prior to surgery.
-Nicotine is known to negatively effect healing and scar formation.
+- If you are a smoker, try to cut down as much as possible prior to surgery.
+Nicotine is known to negatively affect healing and scar formation.

-6) Purchase one or two comfortable cotton sports bras in the size that you have discussed with Dr. Brown or Dr. Somogyi.
+- For breast surgery patients, purchase one or two comfortable cotton sports bras in the size that you have discussed with Dr. Brown.
 You will be wearing these for the first several weeks after surgery.

-8) All women will receive a prescription for pain medication and antibiotics to be taken after surgery.
-If you wish to pick up your prescription prior to surgery, please let us know and will give the prescription to you at your preoperative appointment.
+- All patients will receive a prescription for pain medication and antibiotics (if necessary) to be taken after surgery.
+If you wish to pick up your prescription prior to surgery, please let us know and we will give the prescription to you at your preoperative appointment.